-Behind great leaders, thinkers and dreamers, there is often a pragmatic player whose job it is to ask questions, catch mistakes and ensure success.
+Behind many innovative and successful companies, you’ll often find that one pragmatic player or employee whose role it is to ask questions, catch mistakes and push for excellence.

-At Flexcon, Terry has played that role for over 25 years.
+Flexcon’s Director of Engineering, Terry Madsen, has played that role for over 25 years.
 His oversight, problem solving and quality control help ensure containers work for clients.
 Once projects gain a customer’s approval, he’s the last set of eyes before projects are committed to production and customers pass the point of no return on orders.

 “Terry is their advocate.
 He is the watchdog—the firewall.
 He works with product teams and engineers.
 He’s the top guy who watches over everything and makes sure that everything we do is going to shine and that they’re going to be happy,” says Flexcon President, Ken Beckerman.